 Why Pre Installed Mac Snow Leopard Image?

-1) Easy to import in VMware and start using it.
+- Easy to import in VMware and start using it.

-3) Saves your time by avoiding installation and patching for x86 computers.
+- Saves your time by avoiding installation and patching for x86 computers.

-4) Drivers already installed.
+- Drivers already installed.
 Sound, Network and Screen resolution working fine in this image.

-5) Updating to 10.6.3 or 10.6.4 is working well.
+- Updating to other versions working well.

-The Demonstration PC Configuration;
+My PC Configuration;

-Intel Core2Duo 2.66GHz
+- Intel Core2Duo 2.66GHz

-3GB DDR2 RAM
+- 3GB DDR2 RAM

-Intel P35 Chipset
+- Intel P35 Chipset

-Windows 7 32 Bit Host
+- Windows 7 32 Bit Host

-1) VMware Player 3 or Later
+- Latest VMware Player or Workstation.

-1) Extract the Image.
+1) Extract the image.
 It contains VMX, VMDK and other tools required.

-2) Make sure VT is enabled.
+2) Make sure hardware VT is enabled.

 3) Open Mac OS Snow Leopard.vmx file in VMware Player.

-5) Click on Preferences icon on desktop.
+5) Click on Preferences icon on the desktop.

 6) Click Languages icon.

-8.)
-Admin Password for Image
+8) Admin Password for Image

-9) USB Devices Access
+9) USB devises Access

-Bridged and NAT network worked out of the box without any patches in this image.
+Bridged and NAT network worked out-of-the-box without any patches in this image.

-13) Software update to Snow Leopard 10.6.3
+13) Software update

 14) Booting Issues